fevieira27/MoveToBeActive/README.md

 * Temperature indicator (if available) in Celsius or Fahrenheit (also dependent on watch's selected units display);
 * City name (if available) and current weather condition;
 * Bluetooth indicator: Blue (connected to the phone) or Grey (not connected);
-* Do not Disturb indicator (only shown if mode is active).
+* Do not Disturb indicator (only shown if mode is active);
+* Blood oxygen percentage, that when activated will temporarily replace the floor climb count.
+As soon as it deactivates, the floor climb count will show up again (coming soon).

 ## Release notes:
 * 0.1.0 (22/Feb/21)
 - [x] Initial public release
-* 0.2.0 (24/Feb/21)
+* 0.2.0 (23/Feb/21)
 - [X] Added temperature, weather condition and city name, as well as anti-alias for hour and minute hands
-* 0.3.0 (Coming soon)
+* 0.3.0 (24/Feb/21)
-- [ ] Correct bug with battery % on Venu and D2 Air devices (font size issue due to bigger resolution)
+- [X] Correct bug with battery % on Venu and D2 Air devices (font size issue due to bigger resolution)
-* 0.4.0
+* 0.4.0 (Coming soon)
+- [ ] Improve alignment of battery % text on different watch sizes and resolutions
+* 0.5.0
+- [ ] Add the blood oxygen percentage (on supported watches only) when that is activated (usually during the night), temporarily replacing the floor climb count.
+When pulse ox is disabled, the floor count will show up again.
+Useful for people that are using pulse ox 24/7 or for those who wake up during the night (mainly those with sleep apnea) and want to check their current blood oxygen percentage.
+* 0.6.0
-- [ ] Start adding features to the settings page, like giving the ability to the user to chose between different indicators
+- [ ] Start adding features to the settings page, like giving the ability for the user to chose between different hand colors

 ## Support this project:
 https://paypal.me/pools/c/8x2wuxFwFu